 Distribution and abundance

-Conservation status: vulnerable
+Conservation status: endangered

 Diet and feeding

 Hooker’s sea lions feed on, or near, the seabed on a wide variety of prey including octopus, squid and several types of fish.
 They will occasionally feed on pelagic schooling crustaceans like lobster krill, and even on sea birds and fur seals.
-Large males have been seen killing and eating young elephant seals at Campbell Islands.
+Large males have been seen killing and eating young southern elephant seals at the Campbell Islands.

 The diving performance of this species is at the limit of their physical ability.
 They achieve such amazing depths by swimming fast in the first part of the dive and then by gliding down to the seabed, keeping very still to conserve energy and oxygen.